kunalashar25/learn-typescript/README.md

 I have created this repo as a part of self-learning and development activity by referring the Udemy Course - [Understanding Typescript - 2021 Edition](https://www.udemy.com/course/understanding-typescript)

+## Project Structure

+- `language_fundamentals` → Minute details with examples on each and every topic in typescript
+- `concept_images` → Structure images for reference

 ### 1. Getting Started

 <details>